mlandis/phyddle/docs/source/pipeline.rst

 ``'height_brlen'``.
 Each tree is then encoded into a phylogenetic-state tensor with a maximum of ``tree_width`` sampled taxa.
 Trees that contain more taxa are downsampled to ``tree_width`` taxa.
-The number of taxa in each original dataset is recorded in the summary statistics, regardless of its size.
-The phylogenetc-state tensors and auxiliary data tensors are then created.
+The number of taxa in each original dataset is recorded in the summary statistics, allowing the trained network to make estimates on trees that are larger or smaller than th exact ``tree_width`` size.

+The phylogenetic-state tensors and auxiliary data tensors are then created.
 If ``save_phyenc_csv`` is set, then individual csv files are saved for each dataset, which is especially useful for formatting new empirical datasets into an accepted phyddle format.
 The ``param_est`` setting identifies which